Eleftherios Handrinos: Later life

-As was the case with other Greek soldiers who saw military action in Cyprus, Handrinos received no honors or public recognition while he was alive.
-He was honored posthumously only in 2015.
+As was the case with other Greek soldiers who saw military action in Cyprus, Handrinos received no extraordinary honors for, or public recognition of his actions in Cyprus while he was alive.
+He was posthumously honored only in 2002, receiving the Cyprus Operations Commemorative medal (authorised by Presidential Decree 9/2001) and 2015 with the Commendation Medal Star of Merit and Honour.
 For several decades after the restoration of democracy, the rationale of the Greek state was that since Greece was not officially at war with Turkey in 1974, no combat operations involving Greeks could have taken place.
-In 1982, Handrinos was promoted to captain and in 1984 he was appointed as a military attaché in Ankara.
-In May 1986, while driving near Komotini en route from Athens to Ankara, Handrinos was seriously injured in a car accident.
-The cause of that accident was not determined, and Handrinos never fully recovered from it.
-He retired on 26 March 1992 and died on 27 July 1994.